 culture Solutions was launched in a context of uncertainty and questioning of the European integration project, while technological change is affecting the ways Humanity deals with an ecologically threatened planet.
-At the crossroads of these challenges, the work of culture Solutions focuses on the following 5 priority themes.
+At the crossroads of these challenges, the work of culture Solutions focuses on the following 5 priority themes, which are later broken down into specific topics.

 Our areas of work